-While the initial investment and subsequent learning curve inherent with new technology can be daunting, improved systems is the ultimate management tool.
-Intelligence is key in centering goal driven outcomes.
+While the initial investment and subsequent learning curve inherent with new technology can be daunting, improved systems are the ultimate management tool.
+Intelligence is key in centering goal-driven outcomes.
 One of the earliest symptoms of burnout is losing sight of the bigger picture.
 Employees often feel overwhelmed by the sheer magnitude of tasks.
-It can be difficult to know where to begin, let alone to direct a plan of action that looks beyond the immediate busy season.
+It can be difficult to know where to begin, let alone direct a plan of action that looks beyond the immediate busy season.

 Business intelligence tools can help by directing allocation efforts, delegating tasks, and providing the technology to manage multiple arms of an organization.
-Delegation is essential in cutting down on the “busy work” that causes the bulk of corporate stress and focusing efforts into manageable subtasks.
+Delegation is essential in cutting down on the “busy work” that causes the bulk of corporate stress.
+Then, focusing efforts on manageable subtasks.

 Technology is immensely powerful in client management, marketing analysis and trends, and identifying comprehensive strengths and weaknesses in your operation.
 Intelligence tools allow managers to zoom in on peak metrics, recognize and resolve stagnant processes, and allocate talent in a manner that provides the greatest level of output success.
 When departments and teams work together, this resolves the often bemoaned conundrum of an employee doing “their job and someone else’s job.”
 Every part of a business is interdependent and critical to the overall function of a company.

 So what are the first steps a business should take when implementing new technology?
 Computer Weekly recommends getting set up with a collaborative work management platform or CWM.
-Not only will implementing a CWM improve teamwork, but a solid platform allows for process automation, custom templates, and real-time workflow analytics.
+Implementing a CWM improves teamwork.
+Additionally, a solid platform allows for process automation, custom templates, and real-time workflow analytics.

 The next step to success is building a Customer Relation Management System or CRM.
 This tool is critical in tracking sales and maintaining client relationships throughout the stages of the buyer’s journey.
 Need assistance getting started?
 We’re here to help you hit your target every time.

-More productivity and less stress is the workplace of the future.
-For more tips on super powering your business, check out how to Retain Key Employees by Investing in Technology and contact us for stress-free tech solutions.
+More productivity and less stress are the workplaces of the future.
+For more tips on super powering your business, check out How to Retain Key Employees by Investing in Technology and contact us for stress-free tech solutions.